sakthiprasanth16/Personal-finance-Analyser/README.md

 numpy>=1.24.0
 pillow>=10.0.0
 openpyxl>=3.1.0

 These versions are compatible with modern Python 3.10+ environments and commonly used with Streamlit + Gemini + PDF tooling.
-​

 Recommended:

-Python: 3.10 or higher.
+* Python: 3.10 or higher.
-​

-Use a virtual environment (venv) to isolate dependencies.
+* Use a virtual environment (`venv`) to isolate dependencies.

 Example setup:

-bash
 python -m venv venv

-# Windows
+Windows
 venv\Scripts\activate

-# macOS / Linux
+macOS / Linux
 source venv/bin/activate

 pip install -r requirements.txt

+---

-Project structure
+# Project structure

 A minimal repository layout:

-text
 ai-finance-assistant/
 ├── app.py # Main Streamlit app
 ├── requirements.txt # Python dependencies
 ├── README.md # Project documentation
 ├── .gitignore # Git ignore rules
-└── assets/            # (Optional) logos, sample PDFs, images Keeping the structure simple helps when deploying to Streamlit Cloud or Hugging Face Spaces.
+└── assets/ # (Optional) logos, sample PDFs, images

-​
+---

-Deployment
+# Deployment

-Streamlit Community Cloud
+## Streamlit Community Cloud

-Push the project to a public GitHub repository.
+* Push the project to a public GitHub repository.
-​

-Go to https://share.streamlit.io/ and connect your repo.
+* Go to https://share.streamlit.io/ and connect your repo.
-​

-Set GEMINI_API_KEY in the app’s Secrets configuration.
+* Set `GEMINI_API_KEY` in the app’s Secrets configuration.

-Deploy; Streamlit will build from requirements.txt and run app.py.
+* Deploy; Streamlit will build from `requirements.txt` and run `app.py`.

-​
+---

-Hugging Face Spaces (Streamlit)
+## Hugging Face Spaces (Streamlit)

-Create a new Space and select Streamlit as the SDK.
+* Create a new Space and select **Streamlit** as the SDK.
-​

-Upload app.py, requirements.txt, and any assets.
+* Upload `app.py`, `requirements.txt`, and any assets.

-In Settings → Secrets, add GEMINI_API_KEY with your key.
+* In **Settings → Secrets**, add `GEMINI_API_KEY` with your key.

-The Space will build and give you a public URL for your AI Finance Assistant.
+* The Space will build and give you a public URL for your AI Finance Assistant.
-​